juniorsundarCasual/TGT/vault/volume-5.chapter-339.md

 A cat never enters deep sleep, unless it is completely certain that its environment is free of any threats or natural predators.
 It is their natural instinct.
 Shuri also adhered to this principle throughout her life.
 Although she was the only dweller in her courtyard at the Inner Palace, she never truly felt safe there.
 Her sleep was always incremental and light.

-When Shuri woke up eight hours later, she realised that she felt safer in this cramped up room (in comparison to her previous accommodation) with so many others living nearby, than she did back at the Palace!
+When Shuri woke up eight hours later, she realised that she felt safer in this cramped up room with so many others living nearby, than she did back at the Palace!
 Sure, in the beginning here, her sleep was shallow due to her inherent distrust.
 But as time passed her guard had lowered little by little, until she grew so comfortable that she didn't think twice before closing her eyes at night.
 Heck!
 She even left her room unlocked overnight sometimes!

 "Maybe it's time to just admit it," Shuri said with a bitter chuckle.
 "There is nothing to criticise, nothing to question, nothing that signals any sort of problem stopping me from assimilating into this Sect."